History of ACA

 “If you had a world with no music, no dance, no visual arts – I don’t even want to try and think about how horrible that would be.”
 Doris Leeper, ACA Founder

-The residency program was designed to bring together internationally-acclaimed master artists from different disciplines with talented artists who are selected by the masters.
+The residency program was designed to bring together internationally-acclaimed mentoring artists from different disciplines with talented artists who are selected by the masters.
 Over the years artists have attended residencies of varying lengths, with sessions that include master classes, individual critiques, opportunities for collaboration, and private studio time.
 Atlantic Center for the Arts officially opened in 1982 for the first residency with author James Dickey, sculptor Duane Hanson and composer David Del Tredici.
-Since then, over 145 interdisciplinary residencies have take place, featuring over 400 Master Artists and over 3,500 Associate Artists from around the world.
-Atlantic Center has often been the starting point for new works which go on to be shown at national museums and performance centers such as the Metropolitan Opera, Lincoln Center, the Spoleto Festival, Jacob’s Pillow, the Walker Art Center and the Brooklyn Academy of Music, Museum of Modern Art, Bang on A Can.
+Since then, over 180 interdisciplinary residencies have take place, featuring over 540 Mentoring Artists and over 4,100 Associate Artists from around the world.
+Atlantic Center has often been the starting point for new works which go on to be shown at national museums and performance centers such as the Metropolitan Opera, Lincoln Center, the Spoleto Festival, Jacob’s Pillow, the Walker Art Center, the Brooklyn Academy of Music, Museum of Modern Art, and Bang on A Can.
 Click here for Residency History

-Since its establishment in 1991, the Harris House has assumed a leadership role in providing arts education programs for children and cultural enrichment for adults.
-Harris House of ACA also acts as the manager for local arts projects that involve school children of all ages, as well as college students, interns, senior citizens, and arts professionals of all disciplines and backgrounds.
+Since its establishment in 1991, Atlantic Center for the Arts at Harris House has assumed a leadership role in providing arts education programs for children and cultural enrichment for adults.
+Harris House also acts as the manager for local arts projects that involve school children of all ages, as well as college students, interns, senior citizens, and arts professionals of all disciplines and backgrounds.

 In Fall 2012 the facility at Harris House was transformed as ACA expanded its long-standing commitment to the community by starting a Community Artist in Residence (CAIR).
 The program consisted of two 3-4 month residencies each year.
 The Community Artists created projects that directly involve and interact with the community as a whole or some portion of it.
 The projects are designed to leave a lasting and meaningful impact on the community.

 In 2016, ACA launched an innovative Community Arts and Wellness Initiative with the support of the Pabst Foundation for the Charitable Arts that focuses on bringing artists with an arts and wellness based practice to New Smyrna Beach.
-ACA will work with a wide range or artists and partners to establish an ongoing dynamic initiative that will increase the health and wellness of patients, artists, and caregivers.
+ACA works with a wide range of artists and partners to establish an ongoing dynamic initiative to increase the health and wellness of patients, artists, and caregivers.

 The vision of founder Doris Leeper lives on today as Atlantic Center continues to nurture the artists of tomorrow who are working today to create what will become our cultural heritage.